dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### BackButtonBehavior OneWay binding mode

-The binding mode for `IsVisible` and `IsEnabled` on a `BackButtonBehavior` in a Shell app is now `BindingMode.OneWay` instead of `BindingMode.OneTime`.
+The binding mode for `IsVisible` and `IsEnabled` on a <xref:Microsoft.Maui.Controls.BackButtonBehavior> in a Shell app is now `BindingMode.OneWay` instead of `BindingMode.OneTime`.
 This enables you to more easily control the behavior of the back button at runtime, with data bindings:

 ```xaml
 <ContentPage ...>